alem-platform/sprint-js/story03/object-purge/README.md

 # Object Purge

-Create a function called `objectPurge` that takes an object and a callback function to filter the object’s properties.
-If the callback returns true for any property’s value, you must delete that property.
-Cleanse the object from impurities!
+Write a function called `objectPurge` that takes an object and a callback function to filter the object’s properties.
+For each property, if the callback returns `true` for its value, remove that property from the object.

+### Instructions:

+- `objectPurge` should modify the original object by deleting any properties for which the callback function returns true when passed the property’s value.
+- The function should not return a new object but directly alter the input object.

 ### Example: